 - They’ve worked at several high-profile companies

-How to write a profile on a CV
+How to write a CV profile

 1. Begin with your years of experience and top skills